 Under the directive of DIES 2030, and initiated by the Dubai Energy & Water Authority (DEWA) and DSCE, Etihad ESCO was established in Autumn of 2013 as an energy and service company that would spearhead the burgeoning Energy Performance Contracting (EPC) market in Dubai.
-The framework for the new EPC market was developed by RSB (see above) and is expected to improve the energy efficiency of nearly 30,000 existing buildings in Dubai by 10-40%, depending on the age and design of the structures.
+Following the European model where EPCs are already well established, the Supreme Council through RSB adopted the ESCO methodology and in February 2014 Etihad ESCO launched the first ESCO regulatory framework in Dubai.27 The framework for the new EPC market was developed by RSB (see above) and is expected to improve the energy efficiency of nearly 30,000 existing buildings in Dubai by 10-40%, depending on the age and design of the structures.